DeliveranceTechSolutions/the_blue_avenger/README.md

 Change .sampleEnv to .env

-#### Theoretically if you were to use this on an Linkedin account then here are the theoretical procedures and warnings

 #### DO NOT make 2 accounts

 The current chrome version is 93+, if this project does not work then there are two possible reasons: